-Nothing shall prohibit or restrict the right of the City to issue additional revenue bonds or other revenue obligations for any lawful purpose in connection with the operation of the facility and benefiting the System and to provide that the principal of and interest on said revenue bonds or obligations shall be payable out of the revenues of the System, provided at the time of the issuance of such additional revenue bonds or obligations the City is not in default in the performance of any covenant or agreement contained in the Bond Ordinance (unless such additional revenue bonds or obligations are being issued to provide funds to cure such default), and provided further that such additional revenue bonds or obligations shall be junior and subordinate to the Bonds so that if at any time the City shall be in default in paying either interest on or principal of the Bonds, or if the City is in default in making any payments required to be made by it under the provisions of the Bond Ordinance, the City shall make no payments of either principal of or interest on said junior and subordinate revenue bonds or obligations until said default or defaults be cured.
+Nothing shall prohibit or restrict the right of the City to issue additional revenue bonds or other revenue obligations for any lawful purpose in connection with the operation of the facility and benefiting the System and to provide that the principal of and interest on said revenue bonds or obligations shall be payable out of the revenues of the System, provided at the time of the issuance of such additional revenue bonds or obligations the City is not in default in the performance of any covenant or agreement contained in the Bond Ordinance (unless such additional revenue bonds or obligations are being issued to provide funds to cure such default), and provided further that such additional revenue bonds or obligations shall be junior and subordinate to the Bonds so that if at any time the City shall be in default in paying either interest on or principal of the Bond Ordinance, the City shall make no payments of either principal of or interest on said junior and subordinate revenue bonds or obligations until said default or defaults be cured.
 In the event of the issuance of any such junior and subordinate revenue bonds or obligations, the City, subject to the provisions aforesaid, may make provision for paying the principal of and interest on said revenue bonds or obligations out of moneys in the Revenue Fund.